 In Table 36-23 (RU Allocation subfield), the number of entries column refers to the number of RU Allocation subfield values that refer to the same RU assignment to be used in the frequency domain but differ in the number of User fields per RU.
 The number of User fields per RU indicated by the RU Allocation subfields of an EHT-SIG content channel indicate the number of User fields in the User Specific field of the EHT-SIG content channel.

-For an MU-MIMO allocation of RU size greater than 242 subcarriers, the dynamic split of User fields between EHT-SIG content channel 1 and EHT-SIG content channel 2 per 80 MHz is decided by the AP (on a per case basis) and signaled by the AP using the RU Allocation subfields in each EHT-SIG content channel.
+For an MU-MIMO allocation of RU/MRU size greater than 242 subcarriers, the dynamic split of User fields between EHT-SIG content channel 1 and EHT-SIG content channel 2 per 80 MHz is decided by the AP (on a per case basis) and signaled by the AP using the RU Allocation subfields in each EHT-SIG content channel.
 See Annex TBD for examples.

 The pre-EHT modulated fields (see Figure 36-33 (Timing boundaries for EHT PPDU fields if midamble is not present (TBD))) are not transmitted in 20 MHz subchannels in which the preamble is punctured.

-Comment field for compressed mode
+Common field for non-OFDMA transmission

-The Common field for compressed mode format is defined in Table 36-23 (Common field for compressed mode).
-The configuration of the Common field regarding the position and number of CRC and Tail subfields is TBD.
+The Common field for non-OFDMA transmission to a single user, and non-OFDMA transmission to multiple uses is defined in Table 36-23 (non-OFDMA transmission to a single user and non-OFDMA transmission to multiple users)).

+Table 36-23 Common field for non-OFDMA transmission to a single user and non-OFDMA transmission to multiple users